Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Many-to-Many with Modeled Joins

 When we associated students to courses all we did was record the fact that the two are linked without any further details about the relationship.
 In some cases it becomes necessary to record more details about the nature of the association.
-In our example's Student and Course models, we might want to keep track of what semeseter the student took or is taking the course, their grade, etc. All of this should go in the join table since it's the joins role to keep track of anything relating to both records in relation to each other.
+In our example's Student and Course models, we might want to keep track of what semester the student took or is taking the course, their grade, etc. All of this should go in the join table since it's the joins role to keep track of anything relating to both records in relation to each other.

 For this we need to restructure our Rails association methods.
 Before we had this: